 |A physician working in a community health centre in KwaZulu-Natal

-Levels of infant, child and maternal mortality are unacceptably high in South Africa.
-To reverse this, the government has agreed to establish teams of clinical specialists in every health district.
+Levels of infant, child and maternal mortality in South Africa are unacceptably high.
+To reverse this, the government is establishing teams of clinical specialists in every health district.

 Each health district will have a DCST.
-The teams may be based in regional hospitals and, or district offices, as determined by the needs of the area (defined by burden of disease, referral patterns and processes, and systems).
 The family physician and advanced primary health care nurse are to provide support at midwifery obstetrics units, primary health care clinics, community health care clinics, primary health care outreach teams and communities.
 This includes engaging with private sector facilities working in primary health care (e.g. general practitioners and the mining sector).

-The primary focus of the other team members in the DCST will be to improve services within the district hospitals.
+The primary focus of the other team members in the DCST is to improve services within the district hospitals.
 Their secondary focus will be to provide support to the community and primary health care facilities and outreach teams.

 The effectiveness of DCST’s will be measured by their impact on health outcomes; improvement in clinical processes and improvement in health system performance.